Bradley Nowell: Sublime

-Personal life
+Personal life and death

 Marriage and fatherhood

 While on tour in the early 1990s, Nowell began dating Troy Dendekker.
-In October 1994, Troy became pregnant, giving birth to a son, Jakob James Nowell, on June 25, 1995.
+In October 1994, Dendekker became pregnant, giving birth to a son, Jakob Nowell, on June 25, 1995.
 On May 18, 1996, a week before Nowell's death, the couple married in a Hawaiian-themed ceremony in Las Vegas.

 In December 2023, Jakob Nowell joined Sublime as the band's lead singer.

 Lou Dog

 In February 1990, Nowell purchased a Dalmatian puppy from an old man for $500, and named him "Louie" after his grandfather.
 Also referred to as "Lou Dog", he became a mascot for the band Sublime.
 Lou Dog was often allowed to wander the stage during concert performances.
 Louie was also often featured on the cover of Sublime albums, and was referred to in the lyrics of Sublime songs.
 In Sublime's most successful radio track, "What I Got", Nowell sings, "Livin' with Louie Dog's the only way to stay sane".
 Another prominent song by the band, "Garden Grove", mentions Lou Dog as such: "We took this trip to Garden Grove.

 It smelled like Lou Dog inside the van".
+Lou Dog also appeared in the video for "Santeria", shot after Nowell's death.
 Following Nowell's death in 1996, Lou Dog was cared for by Michael Happoldt, the band's manager.
 Lou Dog died from old age on September 17, 2001.

 Addiction

 As Nowell entered his twenties and witnessed his band's success, he decided to try heroin.
-Nowell's father explained, "His excuse for taking the heroin was that he felt like he had to be larger than life.
+Nowell's father explained, His excuse for taking the heroin was that he felt like he had to be larger than life.
 He was leading the band, leading his fans, and he had to put on this persona.
-He heard a lot of musicians say they were taking heroin to be more creative."
+He heard a lot of musicians say they were taking heroin to be more creative.
 Nowell became addicted to heroin.
 Some of Sublime's songs relate to Nowell's addiction.
 Nowell is said by some to have predicted his own death in the song "Pool Shark", with the line, "One day I'm gonna lose the war."